 The history of Decks drugstore began on March 7, 1884, when it was purchased by Lewis C. Deck and B.F.
 Clark.
 A few years later Lewis Deck became the sole proprietor.
 At this time the store sold drugs, groceries, and hardware.
-The store was dubbed the “white drugstore” as it was the only building front on the Girard Square that was painted white.
+The store was dubbed the “white drugstore” as it was the only building front on Girard Square that was painted white.
 The second floor was used as a doctor’s office by Dr. George Hill and later by Dr. John Sharp.

-Between 2001 and 2006, there were a few different owners.
-Then, in 2007 Bob and Renee Ernst, purchased the drugstore building, and called their new business, Doc’s Soda Fountain.
-The Ernst’s asked if the Deck brothers would be willing to move their pharmacy Museum into the building with the Soda Fountain, and the brothers obliged.
-On display were old patient medicines and remedies, earley equipment and fixtures, advertising and many interesting items from years past and from when the drugstore began in 1884.
+In 2007 Bob and Renee Ernst purchased the drug store building and called their new business, Doc’s Soda Fountain.
+The Ernsts asked if the Deck brothers would be willing to move their pharmacy museum into the building with the soda fountain, and the brothers obliged.
+On display were old patient medicines and remedies, early equipment and fixtures, advertising, and many interesting items from years past and from when the drugstore began in 1884.

-In December 2021, Steve and Casey Claypool purchased Docs Soda Fountain, and renamed the historic business, Doc's Just Off 66.
-The soda fountain is currently under renovation, and is slated to reopen Spring of 2022.
-The nostalgic soda fountain will stay in place, all of the relics from the pharmacy museum will stay on display, and the new owners are expanding the restaurant and adding a lounge to this historic stop along Illinois Route 66.
-Doc’s Just Off 66 will preserve the history and nostalgia of this historic business in Girard, Illinois.
+In December 2021, Steve and Casey Claypool purchased Doc's Soda Fountain and renamed the historic business, Docs Just Off 66.
+The business has been completely renovated and reopened on June 18, 2022.
+The nostalgic soda fountain is still in place, all the relics from the pharmacy and drug store have been put on display, and the new owners expanded the restaurant and added a full-service bar and gaming to this historic stop along Illinois Route 66.
+Docs Just Off 66 has successfully preserved the history and nostalgia of the longest operating business in Girard, Illinois.